numpy/numpy/doc/neps/nep-0056-array-api-main-namespace.rst

 --------------------

-In this section we'll focus on specific API additions and functionality that we would not consider introducing into NumPy if the standard would not exist and we wouldn't have to think/worry about its main goal of writing code that is portable across multiple array libraries and their supported features like GPUs and other hardware accelerators or JIT compilers.
+In this section we'll focus on specific API additions and functionality that we would not consider introducing into NumPy if the standard did not exist and we didn't have to think/worry about its main goal: writing code that is portable across multiple array libraries and their supported features like GPUs and other hardware accelerators or JIT compilers.